mefengl/vscode-copy-folder-content/README.md

 ## Collaborate and Contribute 🤝

-Join us in enhancing this extension.
 Pull requests are welcome, and for significant changes, please open an issue for discussion.

 ## License 📄

 MIT

-Enjoy the convenience and efficiency! 🎉
+Enjoy! 🎉